 - Using DirectQuery on datasets from “My workspace” is not supported.
 This will be resolved shortly after public preview.

-- Using Power BI Embedded with datasets that include a DirectQuery connection to a Power BI datasets or Azure Analysis Services model is not yet supported.
-We plan to support this as soon as possible.
+- Using Power BI Embedded with datasets that include a DirectQuery connection to an Azure Analysis Services model is not supported.

 - Calculation groups on remote sources are not supported, with undefined query results.

 - For now, calculated tables are not supported in the Service when using this feature.

 If you rename a workspace after the DirectQuery connection has been set up you will need to update the data source in Power BI Desktop for the report to continue working.